Have You Been Given a Traffic Ticket for Speeding or Any Other Moving Violation in Atlanta Georgia?

 Our Experience Is The Difference:

-Richard Lawson and his team have been handling Traffic Tickets in the Atlanta Municipal Court for almost 20 years.
+Richard Lawson and his team have been handling Traffic Tickets in the Atlanta Municipal Court for more than 25 years.
 He is Atlanta's most reviewed DUI Lawyer and since every DUI starts with a traffic offense, his team of attorneys are the most skilled Traffic Ticket Lawyers in Atlanta. ( Avvo Reviews ).
 He is a former prosecutor who knows both sides of your case and puts that experience to use for his clients every day.
 Call now and let us find the best solution to your Speeding ticket in Atlanta.

 Speeding Tickets and Traffic Tickets in Atlanta Municipal Court:

 The most common Atlanta traffic offense is speeding.
 Every driver is given a citation for speeding at some time in their life.
 For most people, a traffic ticket for speeding will be the first and only contact they will have with the court system in Georgia.
 Of course our office handles all traffic charges in Atlanta Municipal Court and is always happy to help.

 There is no reason to be afraid of traffic court in Georgia.
 In fact, Atlanta traffic courts are designed to give second and sometimes third chances for those charged with speeding and other minor traffic offenses.
 However, your case will not defend itself.
 You need the help of someone familiar with the court process, the judges, and the prosecutors.
 Our office practices in the Atlanta Municipal Court every day.

 The Atlanta Traffic Court System Explained: